Annual Weed Control Program - Natural Areas and Parks

 Spraying Times and Locations

-The City's road reserve weed spraying contractor will be continuing to spray sumps and public access ways across the City the week beginning Monday 21 May 2018.
+The City’s road reserve weed spraying contractor will be spraying in the suburbs of Palmyra, Bicton, Attadale and Melville the week beginning 2 May 2022 weather permitting.